 - Stonewalling — Instead of moving toward each other, partners can ice each other out at the slightest sign of tension.
 This can look like ignoring a problem, denying it, or minimizing it.
 Issues get swept under the rug, so to speak.
 When problems are ignored, they grow.
 What starts out as something small can escalate when stonewalling is involved.

 - Defensiveness — When individuals within a couple shift responsibility for their own thoughts, feelings, choices, and actions upon others, they are often defensive.
-Blame is a red-flag for defensiveness.
+Blame is a red flag for defensiveness.
 Instead of accepting the consequences of one’s own actions, defensiveness blames other people or circumstances.
 When confronted with a short-falling, defensiveness may respond by saying, “You are being unreasonable.
 My day has been crazy.
 How could you even bring that up right now?”

 - Criticism — No one is perfect.
 It is normal for partners to be frustrated with each other, and it is healthy to voice those critiques and complaints.
-However, critique and criticism are two distinctly different ways of communicating about a short-coming.
-Critique brings up an issue and focuses upon the problem.
+However, critique and criticism are two distinctly different ways of communicating about a shortcoming.
+Critique brings up an issue and focuses on the problem.
 Criticism attacks the person.
 Criticism sounds like, “You are careless and inconsiderate.
 I had no idea you withdrew that money from the account.”
 Critique sounds like, “When I saw money missing from our account, I did not know why it had been withdrawn.
 I felt scared.
 I would like to talk about the money.”
 The difference is dramatic.
-Issues can be addressed without couples attack each other.
+Issues can be addressed without couples attacking each other.